 A direct effect of the Brotherhood and Unity policy was the lack of public debate about the atrocities occurred in Yugoslavia during WWII.
 The Četnik movement and Ustaše regime were both condemned and demonized.
 Nonetheless, collective memories stayed silent but alive.
 At the time of the dawn of nationalism in Yugoslavia in the 1980's, arbitrary revisions of history became a source of popular support for the political actors which emerged at that moment.
-Generalizations come to be regular and manv Serbian nationalist leaders sentenced all ethnic Croats to be considered Ustašas and vice versa.
+Generalizations come to be regular and many Serbian nationalist leaders sentenced ethnic all Croats to considered Ustašas and vice versa.
 All these conditions served to fuel the violent conflicts of the 1990's.